dowjones/intentionjs/_includes/manipulationIntro.md

 </header>
       {%endhighlight%}

-      <p>When the device is 320px wide or less, the navigation will at the top of the footer.
+      <p>When the device is 320px wide or less, the navigation will sit at the top of the footer.
 When the device is between 321px and 768px wide, it will appear right below the <code>section</code>.
-Obviously, in larger displays (wider than 769px) the navigation at the end of the <code>header</code>.</p>
+Obviously, on larger displays (wider than 769px) the navigation will be at the end of the <code>header</code>.</p>
       <p> </p>
       <h3>Move functions</h3>
       <p>Intention.js provides four basic functions for rearranging elements.
 They include:</p>